 8. Weisman Art Museum

-It was designed by Frank Ghery in 1993 and is totally out of this world.
+It was designed by Frank Gehry in 1993 and is totally out of this world.
 But once you are done marveling at the building from the outside, head in because it just gets better.

-The museum contains five art rooms that The New York Times famously called “the best rooms for viewing art in the world.”
+The museum contains five art rooms that The New York Times called “the best rooms for viewing art in the world.”
 Weisman features a mix of contemporary and ceramic art with a studio on-site.
 The building also has a terrace that offers spectacular views of the city and beyond.

 For great pictures of the museum’s exterior, head to Washington Avenue Bridge for a complete view.
-The museum hosts a number of events throughout the year as well as guided tours that start at $100.
+The museum hosts a number of events throughout the year as well as guided tours that start at $60.
 Regular admission is free.